datanovatrust/federated-data-valuation/README.md

 ## 🌟 Live Monitoring Dashboard

-We've integrated a live monitoring dashboard using **TensorBoard** to visualize training progress in real-time.
+We've integrated a live monitoring dashboard using **TensorBoard** to visualize training progress in real-time

 ### How to Use

-1. **Start TensorBoard*
+1. **Start TensorBoard**

    ```bash
    tensorboard --logdir=runs